corentinbessire/sillage_fields/README.md

-# Sillage Fields Module
+# Lug Fields Module

 ## Description
-This module provides custom field types specifically designed to enhance functionality when used with the Sillage theme framework.
+This module provides custom field types specifically designed to enhance functionality when used with the Lug theme framework.
 It includes specialized field types for buttons, links, and enhanced title fields with additional display options.

 ## Functionality
 - **Button Link Field**: Custom field type for creating styled button links